 Ensures Public Health Services

-Ensure access to effective public healthcare and emergency services to safeguard physical and mental health.
+Provide access to effective public healthcare and emergency services to safeguard physical and mental health.
 This includes medical practitioners and plans, as well as clinics and ambulances.

 Economy & Society